Rabobank Environmental Dashboard

 Testing two variants to measure best conversion.

-To assess the effectiveness of the two options, I conducted split user testing to determine which one would lead to higher conversion rates and facilitate SME in taking the next steps.
-Using a qualitative approach, I gathered feedback from a total of 16 end users to gain valuable insights into their preferences and behaviors.
+To evaluate the effectiveness of the two design options, I conducted A/B user testing to identify which variant would drive higher conversion rates and better support SMEs in progressing to the next steps.
+Adopting a qualitative approach, I collected feedback from 16 end users to uncover insights into their preferences, behaviors, and decision-making patterns.

 6 Sustainability consultant